joshualondono/todo-generator/README.md

 ## Generate a single note and log or change the parameter to make as many as you want, access infor is for the latest update only

-generateNotes(5)
-thisWeek.log

-When you run main.js you will get an array of objects that are self generating todos every 3 seconds
+When you run main.js you will get an array of 5 objects that are self generating todos with the note id for the object, log, and key map.
+They should all match and the count will reflect the log count.

 ## Comment out code to see the log alone  with matching ids accross the object, log and key Map.
 All id values need to match.